 Employment Outlook and Salary Information

-Job growth for respiratory therapists is anticipated to be 19%, faster than the average for all occupations, from 2012-2022, according to the U.S. Bureau of Labor Statistics (BLS).
-Respiratory therapists made a median annual salary of $56,730 as of March 2015, per the BLS.
+Job growth for respiratory therapists is anticipated to be 12% from 2014 to 2024, according to the U.S. Bureau of Labor Statistics (BLS).
+Respiratory therapists made a median annual salary of $57,790 as of May 2015.

 Certification and Continuing Education Information